 The Beauty Queen of Leenane premieres, to critical acclaim.

-MM wins the Most Promising Playwright prize of the London Evening Standard Theatre Awards, but a case of nerves caused him to drink too much before the ceremony and, with his equally soused brother in tow, wound up trading insults with actor Sean Connery, who had told him to quiet down.
+MM wins the Most Promising Playwright prize of the London Evening Standard Theatre Awards, but a case of nerves causes him to drink too much before the ceremony and, along with his equally drunk brother, trades insults with actor Sean Connery, who had told him to quiet down.
 The incident was summed up by one tabloid headline the following day as "Irish Writer Curses Bond."

-The two other plays in McDonagh's Leenane trilogy, A Skull in Connemara and The Lonesome West, are both staged in Galway.
+The two other plays in MM's Leenane trilogy, A Skull in Connemara and The Lonesome West, are both staged in Galway.

 The Cripple of Inishmaan debuts at the National Theatre in London.
 It is the first play in MM's Aran Islands trilogy.